weight-lifting-journal-bw-team/back-end-nathan-thomas/README.md

 ```
 {
   "error": true,
+  "user": {},
-  "message": "The account could not be created in the database."
+  "message": "Your account could not be created in the database."
 }
 ```